HTC Exodus

-HTC Exodus 1 is an entry level 2019 HTC U series engineering based android OS powered blockchain-secured "hardware cryptocurrency wallet" mobile phone developed by HTC Corporation.
+HTC Exodus 1 is an entry level 2019 HTC U series engineering based Android OS powered blockchain-secured "hardware cryptocurrency wallet" mobile phone developed by HTC Corporation.

 Its default web browser application is Brave and it runs DApps through a partnership with Opera.

 Data such as keys to cryptocurrencies can be recovered via a social key recovery mechanism.
 To do this, the user names a few trustworthy people in advance, each of whom must download an app.
 The information is then pieced together using a secret release process and distributed to these contacts.
-If necessary, the user only has to query and compile the partial information in order to regain access to his deposits.
+If necessary, the user only has to query and compile the partial information to regain access to his deposits.